AI Trail Analysis

 Regulations⌄

-- Leave No Trace principles (pack it in, pack it out)
+- Leave No Trace principles

-- Dogs must be on leash
+- Dogs on leash

 Nearby amenities⌄

-- Unicoi Gap parking area
+- Parking lot at Unicoi Gap

-- Restrooms (seasonal, primitive at Unicoi Gap)
+- Restrooms (seasonal, vault toilets)